-The more zero turns there are the more time you will save because a stand on is quicker out of their turns than a ZTR.
+The more zero turns there is the more time you will save because a stand on is quicker out of their turns than a ZTR.
 The more obstacles there are will also add up time saved because of getting out of cuts quicker.

-This is obviously a case by case basis but a stand on is suitable for so many applications.
+This is obviously a case-by-case basis but a stand on is suitable for so many applications.
 Having the excuse of “I don't want to stand all day” isn't a very good one since standing is actually better for you and a much more shock absorbable position than sitting.

 Trust me, I know this first hand… Go ride a fixed frame machine for a week and then ride a stand on for a week to see for yourself.

 Best Stand On Mower Comparison

 |Ferris Z3X||52″, 61″, and 72″||Vangaurd w/ oil guard or Kawasaki FX850V||Hydro-Gear ZT-4400||12 mph||11 gallons|

 |Wright ZK||52″, 61″, and 72″||Vangaurd w/ oil guard or Kawasaki FX850V||Hydro-Gear 15 cu in.|

 |12.5 mph||15.5 gallons|

 |Scag V-Ride II||48″, 52″, and 61″||Briggs Vangaurd |

 |Hydro-Gear 12cc pump and Parker 14 ci||10.5 mph||8 gallons|